What Communication Is and Its Forms

 Aristotle

-A means of persuasion to influence others for achieving a desired effect.
+A means of persuasion used to influence others and achieve a desired effect (from his work on rhetoric).

 Organisational Communication